ezeakis/electronics_introduction/en/step_5.md

 Assemble the above circuit and see the LED turning on.
 You should use a 100 Ohm resistor.

-Your journey to electronics worls has just begun!
+Your journey to electronics world has just begun!